-“It’s as though someone said to you: ‘Throw yourself from a fourth floor window — and mind you, fall gracefully.'”
+“It’s as if someone said to you: ‘Throw yourself from a fourth floor window — and mind you, fall gracefully.'”

 — Claire Croiza, French soprano